TianchengQin/Protein_Inverse_Folding/README.md

 Modify the parameters as needed for different experiments.

-Global parameters can be changed in `./utils/config.py`
+Global parameters (Random Seed) can be changed in `./utils/config.py`

 ## Contact
 Tiancheng Qin - [tqin021@uottawa.ca](tqin021@uottawa.ca)